RalphDA/FindME/README.md

 # FindME
-Short Python project to find elements in multiple dataframe columns
+Short Python project to find elements in multiple dataframe columns using function